With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 Wisdom teeth can be removed privately too, even if it requires hospital treatment.
 The associated costs here tend to be much higher.

-Typical costs are as follows:
+Typical costs for extractions are as follows:

 - Simple tooth extraction – £50-140